Computer Environments Elicit General Agentic Intelligence in LLMs: Computer Environments Elicit General Intelligence

 \subsection{\ours~Workflow}

 Our workflow builds on the ReAct framework~\citep{react}, where the model iteratively reasons and acts based on environmental feedback.
 As shown in Algorithm~\ref{alg:ise} ({purple} highlights indicate sandbox-specific components), at each turn, the model generates a tool call, receives the execution result from the sandbox, and decides the next action.
-This multi-turn interaction continues until the model calls \texttt{submit} or reaches a maximum turn limit.
+This multi-turn interaction continues until the model calls \texttt{finish} or reaches a maximum turn limit.
 To accommodate diverse scenarios in general tasks, our workflow encourages free exploration and supports flexible input/output handling.

-\paragraph{Prompting for Exploration.} We design a system prompt that guides models to fully utilize the sandbox.
+\paragraph{Prompting for Exploration.} We design a system prompt that guides models to fully utilize the environment.
 First, it encourages models to leverage computational tools rather than performing calculations through natural language.
 Second, it emphasizes deriving answers through program execution instead of directly hardcoding results.
-Third, it informs models that the sandbox is a safe, isolated environment where they can freely explore diverse approaches to complete tasks.
+Third, it informs models that the environment is a safe, isolated space where they can freely explore diverse approaches to complete tasks.
 The full system prompt is provided in Appendix~\ref{sec:appendix_prompt}.

-\paragraph{Task Input/Output Handling.} We leverage the sandbox's file system to flexibly handle diverse input/output formats.
+\paragraph{Task Input/Output Handling.} We leverage the computer's file system to flexibly handle diverse input/output formats.
 For inputs, content can be provided not only via the model prompt but also through files.
 For example, for long-context understanding tasks that require reading documents, we can regard the documents as task requirements and place documents in \texttt{/testbed/documents/}.
 For outputs, the model is instructed to place the final result at a designated location (e.g., \texttt{/testbed/answer.txt}), containing only the final result without intermediate content.
 After task completion, the result is extracted from this location as the final output.
 This approach cleanly separates exploration from final output and naturally accommodates various data formats.